madpink/couchdb4livecode/README.md

 ###Other Functions/Parameters

 ####`couch.securedb(pFunk,pURL,pDB,pOptions,pAdminNames,pAdminRoles,pMemberNames,pMemberRoles)`
-The couch.securedb function sets the "_security" document for the specified database.
+The couch.securedb function sets the "\_security" document for the specified database.
 * pFunk - "set" (replace current security), "add" adds user/roles to existing security, "delete" removes user/roles from existing
-* pAdminNames - sets the given names up with admin rights (read,write,delete)
+* pAdminNames: sets the given names up with admin rights (read,write,delete)
-* pAdminRoles - sets the given user roles up with admin rights (read,write,delete)
+* pAdminRoles: sets the given user roles up with admin rights (read,write,delete)
-* pMemberNames - sets the given names up with member rights (read only)
+* pMemberNames: sets the given names up with member rights (read only)
-* pMemberRoles - sets the given user roles up with member rights (read only)
+* pMemberRoles: sets the given user roles up with member rights (read only)

 ####`couch.adduserdb(pURL,pUser,pPass,pOptions)`
-The couch.adduser function inserts a new record into the "_users" database, creates a database for the user, and sets the new user as the admin and member (which makes that user the only one who can access it).
+The couch.adduser function inserts a new record into the "\_users" database, creates a database for the user, and sets the new user as the admin and member (which makes that user the only one who can access it).
-* pUsername - Username of the person signing up.
+* pUsername: Username of the person signing up.
-* pPassword - Password for the account
+* pPassword: Password for the account
-* pOptions["roles"] - can be used to assign the user to roles, must be in a numbered array
+* pOptions["roles"]: can be used to assign the user to roles, must be in a numbered array
 * Note:  only an admin can create a user

 ####`couch.peruserDB(pUsername)`